 6.6 Where a student needs additional support from one or more agencies, we will contact the student’s school and assist them and any agencies involved.

-6.7 We are alert to the needs of parents/carers who do not have English as their first language
+6.7 We are alert to the needs of parents/carers who do not have English as their first language.

 7. DESIGNATED SAFEGUARDING LEADS

 7.1 Rose Aidin, CEO of AHLU, is the designated safeguarding lead (the “DSL”).
-The DSL can be contacted at [email protected].
+The DSL can be contacted at rose@arthistorylinkup.org.

-• ensures that all staff and volunteers are aware of this Policy and have read all necessary documentation;
+7.2 The DSL ensures this Policy is known and used appropriately; ensures that all staff and volunteers are aware of this Policy and have read all necessary documentation;

-• provides a termly report to the Trustees (or more frequently ad hoc if deemed required), outlining details of any safeguarding issues that have arisen and the outcome of any cases identified.
-These reports will respect all issues of confidentiality and will not therefore identify any person(s) by name;
+acts as a source of support, advice and expertise to staff on matters of safeguarding; liaises with a student’s school to highlight any non-urgent concerns which may require investigation or follow up at a later date; provides a termly report to the Trustees (or more frequently ad hoc if deemed required), outlining details of any safeguarding issues that have arisen and the outcome of any cases identified.
+These reports will respect all issues of confidentiality and will not therefore identify any person(s) by name; can refer cases of suspected abuse to Children’s Services and other external agencies (including the Disclosure & Barring Service and the Police), where appropriate; will monitor absence patterns of children and will judge if action is required; and will log any accidents or injuries that occur during any sessions.

 8. RECRUITMENT (Staff, Volunteers and Contractors)

-8.1 AHLU is committed to principles of safer recruitment and has adopted procedures and processes (including its recruitment policy and safeguarding checks protocols) that are intended to help deter, reject and/or identify people who might abuse children.
+processes (including its recruitment policy and safeguarding checks protocols) that are intended to help deter, reject and/or identify people who might abuse children.

 8.2 We have regard to DfE’s statutory guidance for schools and charities about the employment of staff disqualified from childcare “Disqualification under the Childcare Act 2006”, which also contains information about ‘disqualification by association’.